warpstreamlabs/bento/website/docs/guides/getting_started.md

 ## Install

-The easiest way to install Benthos is with this handy script:
+The easiest way to install Bento is with this handy script:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';